The Directive on Security of Network and Information Systems (NIS Directive)

 Enquire about our Incident Response Management Training course

 What should be done to achieve NIS Directive compliance?

 The best approach to achieve compliance is for DSPs and OESs to implement a cyber resilience programme that incorporates the following:

 - Adequate cyber risk preventative measures.

-- Appropriate tools and systems to deal with and report incidents and data breaches.
+- Appropriate tools and systems to deal with and report incidents.

 Achieving compliance through cyber resilience

 Article 19 of the NIS Directive encourages the use of European or internationally accepted standards and specifications relevant to the security of network and information systems.